-• You should create multiple changelists when editing files corresponding to different logical tasks.
-For example, if edits to files file1.c and file2.c fix a particular bug, and edits to file other.c add

-- p4 change changelist edits the specification of an existing changelist, but does not display the files or jobs that are linked to the changelist.
-Use p4 opened -c changelist to see a list of files linked to a particular changelist and p4 fixes -c changelist to see a list of jobs linked to a particular changelist. - To move a file from one changelist to another, use p4_reopen, or use p4_revert to remove a file from all pending changelists.
+- You should create multiple changelists when editing files corresponding to different logical tasks.
+For example, if edits to files file1.c and file2.c fix a particular bug, and edits to file other.c add a new feature, file1.c and file2.c should be opened in one changelist, and other.c should be opened in a different changelist. - p4 change changelist edits the specification of an existing changelist, but does not display the files or jobs that are linked to the changelist.
+Use p4 opened -c changelist to see a list of files linked to a particular changelist and p4 fixes -c changelist to see a list of jobs linked to a particular changelist. - To move a file from one changelist to another, use p4 reopen, or use p4 revert to remove a file from all pending changelists.